Homemade Canadian Back Bacon Recipe – Cure, Smoke, and Slice Like a Pro

 Main Ingredient

-- Pork loin (3–5 pounds) – Use a boneless, center-cut pork loin, fully trimmed of excess fat.
-Avoid tenderloin, as it's too lean and small for proper curing.
+Use a boneless, center-cut pork loin, fully trimmed of excess fat.
+Avoid pork tenderloin, which is too small and lean for proper curing and won’t deliver the right texture or flavor.

 Essential Curing Ingredients